ListingSpark Reviews

 • Good value for services in basic plan

-• Premium costs roughly same as agent
+• Premium costs roughly the same as a full-service, low-commission agent

 • Hidden fees

+Also, ListingSpark has hidden fees.
 ListingSpark will charge you a “transaction facilitation fee” of $350 if your buyer finds your listing without an agent.
 You also won’t get refunded if you decide to cancel your listing on ListingSpark without selling your home.

 Customer experience

-• High rating
+• High customer rating

 • Seller dashboard is a big hit

-• Communicate and customer service praised frequently
+• Communicate and customer service are frequently praised

 • Selling process can be frustrating

 Most clients are satisfied with ListingSpark’s platform and customer service team.
-The company has a 4.5 rating on Google.
+The company has a 4.6 rating on Google.
 There were only a few negative reviews (below two stars), many of which were from at least two years ago.

 We decided to run these reviews through an AI program that detects emotional language.
 Here's what we found: